SeppPenner/awesome-german-piracy/README.md

 * [movie-blog.to](https://movie-blog.to) is a site to download films in high quality.
 * [nima4k.org](https://nima4k.org) is a site to download films in high quality.
 * [streamking.eu](https://streamking.eu/) is a site to watch and / or download films in high quality.
+* [streamkiste.tv](https://streamkiste.tv/) is a site to watch and / or download films in high quality.
 * [topstreamfilm.com](https://topstreamfilm.com/) is a site to download films in high quality.
 * [xcine.tv](https://xcine.tv/) is a site to watch and / or download films in high quality.